 Members of the executive board should and will ask questions during your presentation.
 Some of the most common questions are:

-- What steps do we take with the evolving threat landscape?
+- What steps do we take regarding the evolving threat landscape?

 - How do we manage risk related to our third parties and suppliers?